-Acupuncture and Traditional Chinese Medicine
+Acupuncture and Traditional Chinese Medicine at AIM

 Acupuncture is the most well known aspect of Chinese Medicine, and part of an Integrative approach to your health care.
 Each of the organs of the body has its own associated meridian: channels or pathways of energy.
 In an acupuncture treatment, very fine needles are inserted into points along the meridians with the aim of bringing the body to a point of balance and harmony.
 Every aspect of the patient’s life is considered by the practitioner before the points are selected – sometimes it may be impossible to change someone’s life circumstance, but by using Acupuncture the person may be strengthened so that they are more easily able to deal with what life brings their way.

 A visit to an Acupuncturist will usually take an hour, with the needles being left in place for 20-45 minutes of that time, depending on the patient’s needs.
 Very often people go into a state of deep relaxation while the needles are in place and many drift off into a brief but sound sleep.
 Beyond the needles themselves, there are a number of other techniques, such as cupping, that can be provided in a treatment.
 Acupuncture is best done with consistency, and may require multiple treatments to be most effective.

 Stress is more of a known issue in our society now than ever before.
 The impact of stress on our bodies and minds has a massive impact, and finding a routine for reducing stress is part of a sustainable health and wellness strategy.
 Even a single session of Acupuncture can have incredible results for people suffering from stress generally or anxiety more acutely.